micronjs/micronjs/README.md

     npm run build

-or start The Watcher, which will run the build scripts on each change in src/ folder by:1
+or start The Watcher, which will run the build scripts on each change in src/ folder by:

     npm start